mazim12/autorice/README.md

 * `mod c` to toggle focus between floating and tiled windows in i3.
 * `mod r` to enter resize mode in i3.
 * `mod h,j,k,l` to shrink and grow a window (while in resize mode) in i3.

-### Something doesn't work.

-**Please** open an issue and tell me what happened.
-My goal is to make this work for everyone and that starts with fixing every little problem people have.